Our Credit Information Policy

 Contacting credit reporting bodies

-You have the right to request credit reporting bodies (including Equifax) not to:
+You have the right to request credit reporting bodies (including Equifax, whose details are set out above) not to:

 - use your credit-related information to pre-screen your eligibility to receive direct marketing from credit providers; and

-- use or disclose your credit-related information, if you believe on reasonable grounds that you have been, or are likely to be, a victim of fraud.
+- use or disclose your credit-related information for a period, if you believe on reasonable grounds that you have been, or are likely to be, a victim of fraud.

-How to access or correct your credit-related information
+How you can access or correct your credit-related information

 You have a right to request access to, and seek correction of, any credit-related information that we hold about you.
 If you would like to make an access or correction request, please contact us using the contact details below.
 There is no cost involved.